LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It's a common rule for anything saftey critical, and it is a general rule to avoid the HEAP with embedded systems.
 You really wouldn't want to deal with fragmentation and best fit algortithms in a system that already doesn't have a lot of memory.
 The most efficent use of memory is leaving no gaps which is what the stack does.
+As a result of this, NASA can statically determine the upper bound on stack usage.

 The rule aims to completely avoid all the issues the come with using the HEAP like.